 Palate expanders eliminate the need for extractions and create space for permanent teeth to grow in.

 Before your child's adult teeth grow in, an orthodontist can check to see how much room is available in his or her mouth.
 If the jaw seems too narrow, palate expansion may be necessary to prevent dental crowding as the permanent teeth grow in.

 Maxillary expansion can also improve breathing ability, which helps prevent mouth-breathing and dry mouth (xerostomia).

 Maxillary expansion also treats Class III orthodontic problems.
 Class III problems are primarily genetic and may include:

 Palate expanders also treat maxillary transverse deficiency.
 Patients with this condition usually have a narrow palate and posterior crossbite.
 Other indications of maxillary transverse deficiency include:

-Before the end of an adolescent’s growth spurt, palate expansion can be done.
-Although, depending on the patient’s age, expansion techniques vary.
+Palate expansion can be completed before the end of an adolescent’s growth spurt.
+Expansion techniques vary depending on the patient’s age.
 For example, treatment is different for adolescents in the primary dentition phase (baby teeth), early mixed dentition phase (mix of baby teeth and permanent teeth), and early permanent dentition phase (all permanent teeth).

 Treatment is most effective when the patient’s jaw is still growing.
 As baby teeth fall out, permanent teeth start to erupt around the same time (age 6).
 When the mouth consists of some primary teeth and permanent teeth, it is called the “mixed dentition phase.”
 If a child has a crossbite or crowded teeth during this phase, palate expansion may be necessary.